Z1R343L/disnake/docs/api.rst

     .. attribute:: template

-        The template for new threads of a forum channel being changed.
+        The template for new threads in a forum channel being changed.

         :type: :class:`str`